jroessler/bfl-kontext-hackathon/README.md

 | ![img1](images/problem-01.png) | ![img2](images/problem-02.png) |
 | How can we automatically built such a complex mask (green area in the image)? | How can we automatically built such a complex mask (green area in the image)? |

+**Some Notes on FLUX.1 Kontext Capabilities (or should we say Incapabilities)**

+- The first limitation we observed is the difficulty of generating specific new objects in images.
+We initially assumed FLUX.1 Kontext could directly create modifications such as turning short socks into long socks.
+In practice, this turned out to be unreliable.
+There are many variations of what long socks could look like, and text prompts alone are too ambiguous to consistently control length or style.
+Misunderstandings can also occur, for example when the model replaces shoes with only socks, even though the shoes should remain in the image.
+This makes it difficult to depend on inherent generative capabilities for precise object modifications.
+- Another point concerns sampling efficiency.
+Standard workflows with FLUX.1 Kontext typically require 20 or more sampling steps to achieve strong results.
+With our approach, however, high-quality masks can often be produced with as few as 10 steps, sometimes even fewer.
+This significantly reduces computation time and makes the pipeline much more efficient for downstream segmentation tasks.
+- The third limitation is consistency of image structure.
+When directly modifying images, such as adding long socks, FLUX.1 Kontext occasionally introduces unintended alterations, including slight positional shifts of the person or changes in the proportions of elements.
+That makes downstream segmentation much harder, if not even impossible.
+With our LoRA-based mask generation approach, these structural inconsistencies did not appear in testing.
+This stability is important for automation, since it ensures the masks are produced without unwanted changes.

 ## **Goal**